At the Project:

 - No, sperm are microscopic.
 A male swallow's two testes, the glands that

-produces sperm, are tiny most of the year, but during nesting they swell
+produces sperm, are very small most of the year, but during nesting they swell

-hundreds of times larger and can generate millions of sperm cells at very little
+many times larger and can produce millions of sperm cells at very little cost to

 - A male Tree Swallow's "goal" is to pass on his genes.
 Because he can make